Sliick Docs: Complete User Guide

 Name collisions

-If the target org already has a template with the same name, the import auto-renames to <Name> (Imported 1), then (Imported 2), and so on.
+With a Duplicate conflict policy (or for a first-time import where no identity match exists), if the target org already has a template with the same name the import auto-renames to <Name> (Imported 1), then (Imported 2), and so on, and gives the copy its own fresh identity.
 The summary surfaces the rename so you can fix it from the Library.
 The same auto-rename runs on Create template when the requested name already exists: the new template lands as <Name> #<last 4 chars of Id> (e.g. Invoice #a1B2) and a “Template renamed” toast appears so authors immediately see what happened.
+Bundle display names are likewise unique, with auto-rename on insert and collision protection on update.

 Starter templates

 The Template Library’s right-rail help pane carries a Starter templates card linking to a gallery of six ready-to-import templates: Sales Proposal (Opportunity), Account Statement, Welcome Letter (Contact), Lead Follow-up, Case Summary, and Order Confirmation.
 All six are built on standard Sales and Service objects with no custom fields, so they import cleanly into any sandbox via the existing Import flow.
-Use them as a starting point or as worked examples of every feature in this guide.
+The starters are built with current editor features - native table blocks with row-level repeats, merged title and total rows, three-column status strips, and an asymmetric letterhead layout - so a fresh download gives you enterprise-shaped output out of the box.
+Use them as a starting point or as worked examples of the features in this guide.

 Security and trust